Updated: February 1, 2026

 Whether you’re searching for a cozy apartment in the city or a peaceful home in the countryside, there are plenty of ways to find the right rental in Portugal.
 From expert agents to online property portals, here are the top resources to help you get started.

-How to rent a house in Portugal?
+How to rent a house as a Foreigner in Portugal?

 To sign tenancy contracts, foreign renters will need to acquire a Número de Identificação Fiscal (NIF).
 The NIF number is the Portuguese tax number required for all financial transactions and legal matters in the country.
 You can apply for your NIF number at your local Finanças Office (Portuguese tax office) or citizen shop (Loja do Cidadão)

-You can learn more in this article, How to Get A NIF (Tax Identification Number) Portugal: A Guide for Expats, by our citizenship and residency division, Global Citizen Solutions.
+You can learn more in this article, How to Get a NIF (Tax Identification Number) Portugal: A Guide for Expats, by our citizenship and residency division, Global Citizen Solutions.

 Depending on whether you are renting directly from a property owner or a rental agency, you will also need to provide valid identification documents and your last pay slip or tax return.
 If you are unable to provide these documents, you may have a guarantor provide their particulars on your behalf.